suyog-basnet/RepoMind/README.md

 ## About

-ReadMeAI uses AI to create professional README files based on your project's tech stack and structure.
+RepoMind uses AI to create professional README files based on your project's tech stack and structure.
 It includes live previews, quality scoring, and customizable templates.
 Built with React and Vite for a fast, modern interface.

 ---